jmichels-dev/replicated-chat/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 4. Operation - Unit Tests

-The unit tests for the custom wire protocol and gRPC applications can be found in test_helpers.py and test_helpers_gRPC.py.
+The unit tests can be found in test_helpers_gRPC.py.
 To run the tests in test_helpers.py, in the terminal run:

-    python -m unittest test_helpers.py

-And to run the tests in test_helpers_gRPC.py, run:

     python -m unittest test_helpers_gRPC.py